 "This book explores the John Temperley’s journey to Auckland in 1865 and the notorious voyage to Lyttelton in 1866, using first hand accounts and official documents.
 It delves into the lives of the single women on board and uncovers the joys, sadness and tragedies of their lives."

-I am at the beginning of my research and am putting out a call for help.
-I'm especially interested in the single women on board.
+I'm interested in the single women on board this ship.
 If you have stories of their lives you would like to share for the book, PLEASE contact me on the email to the right of this post.
 It will help me to tell these women's stories as accurately as possible.